-On a first attempt, the gynecologist can decide to prescribe regular timed intercourse with the rationale that, if there is, for example, a slight male infertility factor involved, intercourse should be planned at the most fertile moment of the cycle.
+On a first attempt, the gynecologist can decide to prescribe regular "timed intercourse" with the rationale that, if there is, for example, a slight male infertility factor involved, intercourse should be planned at the most fertile moment of the cycle.
 This most fertile period is when ovulation takes place.
-It can be easily tracked with regular blood samples (measure basal values on Day 2 and then more frequently from Day 8 when estrogens (E) start to rise).
-Blood samples are assayed for the hormones E_2 and LH.
-When LH rises over a value of 15 IU/L in the presence of increasing E_2 concentrations > 150 pg/mL and if a follicle larger than 17 mm diameter is seen on ultrasound, the couple is instructed to have intercourse.
-An optimal sperm sample can be expected after not ejaculating for 3 days.
+It can be easily tracked with regular blood samples (measure basal values on day 2 and then more frequently from day 8 when estrogens (E) start to rise).
+Blood samples are assayed for the hormones $E_2$ and LH.
+When LH rises over a value of 15 IU/L in the presence of increasing $E_2$ concentrations > 150 pg/mL and if a follicle larger than 17 mm diameter is seen on ultrasound, the couple is instructed to have intercourse.
+An optimal sperm sample can be expected after an abstinence period of 3 days.

-If the sperm count is too low, the patient can be inseminated with a preselected fraction of her partner's sperm when her E_2 level is still high.
+If the sperm count is too low, the patient can be inseminated with a preselected fraction of her partner's sperm when her $E_2$ level is still high.